top of page

 Lucid Dreaming Tips

-What is Lucid Dreaming / Astral Projection?
+• What Is Lucid Dreaming And Astral Projection

 Lucid dreaming is when you are dreaming and you realize that you are dreaming!
 Once you realize you are dreaming, you can do whatever you want in your dream like levitating, flying around, copying yourself, going to outer space, the possibilities are endless!
 It's usually a super fun and exhilarating experience.